hungryzzz/Loop/README.md

 ### Introduction
 * Simple Adroid app can recode, loop the records, upload and download audio from the local server.
 * Project of Fudan University Mobile Internet course.
+* There is a demo above.
+* More details see the report.

 ### Usage
 #### Environment